siiky/siiky.github.io/cv-en.md

 for a consumer facing product.
 These features entailed working with Augmented Reality in iOS.
 In the process, I've also learned about the Scrum framework.

-## Application Security Analyst at Checkmarx (September of 2019 - present)
+## Application Security Analyst at Checkmarx (September of 2019 - September of 2021)

 My job as an analyst consists in analysing existing security vulnerabilities, with or without a CVE number, with the end goal being to learn which versions